iam-weijie/colore/build.md

 - The emulator does not load the app, instead it gets stuck on the initial splashscreen.
 - The `eas build` command doesn't work (i.e. cannot build on Expo servers), as certain Java dependencies are not available.
 For now we will have to deal with building locally.
+- Ensure that the app is using `react-native-clipboard/clipboard` and not `react-native-community/clipboard` (inside of `package.json`).
+The latter will cause an error when loading dependencies.